eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 * forwarding the FromServer messages from AnkaiosServer to the proper Ankaios Agents through the FromServerChannel.
 * forwarding the ToServer messages from connected Agents to the AnkaiosServer.

-### WorkloadStateDB

-The WorkloadStateDB is a data structure for storing the Workload States of each nodes.

 ### ServerState

 The ServerState is a data structure for maintaining the state of the Ankaios server.
 It prevents invariants when updating the state, by doing checks on the new state